-12. Monitoring arrangements.
+13. Monitoring arrangements - assessing impact

 Behaviour will be monitored by the head teacher and reports on behaviour will form part of the head teacher's reports to governors presented at each full governors' meeting.

 Behaviour is also reviewed through annual questionnaires to parents, staff and children.
-Pupils with individual behaviour plans will be monitored regularly.
+Pupils with individual behaviour plans are monitored regularly in Pupil Individual Planning meeting

 This behaviour policy will be reviewed by the headteacher and An Baya Governing Body full governing board every two years.
 At each review, the policy will be approved by the headteacher.